-This blog is the first of a four-part series designed to help you take advantage of all the security controls and services for data protection in Qumulo’s file data platform, as well as bring awareness to security best practices.
+This article is the first of a four-part series published earlier this year, to bring awareness of the security controls and data services built into the Qumulo File Data Platform, as well as security best practices against malware.

 Introduction to Qumulo’s Security Architecture and Security Controls

 The Qumulo File Data Platform includes a broad spectrum of modern technologies and data services to support holistic security architectures.
-This blog series covers Qumulo’s security architecture and best practices to counter malware, in four parts:
+This series of articles covers Qumulo’s security architecture and best practices to counter malware, in four parts:

 - Introduction to Qumulo’s Software Architecture

 - Corrective Security Controls

 The Qumulo File Data Platform is a scale out, software-only, NAS (Network Attached Storage) architecture.
 As such, Qumulo presents standard network protocols such as the Windows Server Message Block (SMB) protocol and the Unix/Linux Network File System (NFS) protocol to clients over a standard IPv4 or IPv6 connection.
 Qumulo provides several data services such as snapshots, replication, quotas, auditing, and role-based access control to protect your data.